Frequently Asked Questions

 - Place the tick in a plastic bag.
 Saving it will allow you to identify its species and, if needed, have it tested for tick-borne pathogens.

 - Clean the bite with an antiseptic such as isopropyl alcohol.

 - While some redness at the site is normal, this should subside.
 Watch for signs of infection.
 If you develop a rash, tenderness, or pain, see your doctor right away.

 Important: Avoid burning the tick or coating it with any substances such as soap, alcohol, petroleum jelly, or acetone.
 Covering the tick with any substance or applying heat will irritate the tick and place you at greater risk of contracting a tick-borne disease.
-It may also make it impossible to test the tick for disease.
+Burning the tick could affect the results of your tick testing.